mlr-org/mlr3tuningspaces/README.md

 <!-- badges: end -->

 Collection of search spaces for hyperparameter tuning.
-Includes various search spaces that can be directly applied on an `mlr3` learner.
+Includes various search spaces that can be directly applied to an `mlr3` learner.
 Additionally, meta information about the search space can be queried.

 ## Installation